- Home

 Smaller caliber rounds don’t wear the gun down as much as big calibers, though, and they’re often cheaper – something to keep in mind.

-Aside from just testing out the gun, gun shops will guide you through the legal process of acquiring the weapon, not to mention that the experts have a plethora of information on the weapons you’re interested in.
+Aside from just testing out the gun, gun shops will guide you through the legal process of acquiring the gun, not to mention that the experts have a plethora of information on the guns you’re interested in.

 Yes, a revolver can often be enough for self-defense.
 A lot of revolvers still pack a mean punch, even if they have a lower capacity and longer reload time than semi-automatic handguns.

-Before you buy, research the weapon you’re interested in and make sure it will suit its purpose, won’t be too much for you to handle, and won’t become a buy you regret.
+Before you buy, research the gun you’re interested in and make sure it will suit its purpose, won’t be too much for you to handle, and won’t become a buy you regret.

 If you’re unsure about a revolver or semi-automatic handgun, check out our list of the best overall handguns on the market to help you narrow it down,